 Graduation Mad Libs – Just a little something fun to keep everyone entertained at the graduation party. 😉

-There are at least twenty more books that could on this list, but it felt like these were truly the best of the best to gift your high school graduate.
+There are at least twenty more books that could on this list, but it felt like these were truly the best of the best to gift your college graduate.
 Send them off with at least a few words of wisdom or a few laughs to get them started on the right path and to help them navigate this adventure they are embarking upon.

 Parenting young adults can be hard, but these popular graduation related posts that other parents found helpful might make it a little easier.